pereira-elizabeth/Hamiltonian-learning-using-neural-networks/README.md

-# Hamiltonian-learning-using-neural-networks
+# Hamiltonian Learning using Neural Networks

-# ML Fidelity vs Noise — Skills Demo
+## ML Fidelity vs Noise — Skills Demo

-This repository contains a small **machine learning demo** in condensed matter physics:
+This repository contains a **machine learning demo** in condensed matter physics:
-predicting real onsite energies of a 1D chain and comparing **predicted vs true spectral densities** (local density of states or LDOS).
+predicting real onsite energies of a 1D tight-binding chain and comparing **spectral densities (local density of states, LDOS) for predicted vs true Hamiltonian parameters**.

-The jupyter notebook includes the necessary functions to make the training and testing data of the neural network, the neural network, and also a code layout to study the robustness of neural netowrk, it is studied using the quantity called fidelity.
-The jupyter file has comments throughout the file for easy explanation.
+The Jupyter notebook includes:
+- data generation functions for training and testing,
+- a simple neural network model (Keras/TensorFlow),
+- a framework to study robustness of predictions against noise using **fidelity** as a metric,
+- inline comments throughout to make the workflow easy to follow.

 ---

 ## 📖 Contents
-- `real_onsite_enery_learning.ipynb` – Jupyter notebook with full workflow
+- `real_onsite_energy_learning.ipynb` – main Jupyter notebook
 - `results/` – saved plots used in this README
 - `requirements.txt` – dependencies for reproducibility
 - `.gitignore` – ignores caches, data, checkpoints